Cornell Off-Campus Courses

 Cornell Off-Campus Courses are taught by Cornell faculty members in locations throughout the U.S. and the world.
 Offerings are advertised each year in the Course Schedule.
 Students must register for Cornell Off-Campus Courses in the same way that they register for regular courses.
 (See also Registration)

 - All Cornell Off-Campus Courses require an additional course cost which is not covered by either the regular tuition or financial aid.
-All course costs are estimates only and are subject to an increase or decrease in price (not to exceed 10% of the original course cost) until 30 days prior to the start of the term in which the course is to be offered.
+All course costs are estimates only and are subject to an increase or decrease in price (not to exceed 10% of the original course cost) until 30 days prior to the start of the Block in which the course is to be offered.
 Payment schedules are determined by the faculty instructor and/or the Office of International & Off-Campus Studies and are advertised prior to Spring registration.
-All courses require a 10% non-refundable deposit six months before the start of the term.
+All courses require a 10% non-refundable deposit six months before the start of the Block.
 Reservations will not be made for a student who has not deposited sufficient funds to cover the expense.
 Failure to adhere to the posted payment schedule may result in increased costs for previously booked reservations and/or removal from the course.
 (See also Adding and Dropping Courses, paragraph 10.)
 Students may use their tuition exchange or remission benefit for these programs.

 - Initial eligibility is determined at the time of the non-refundable deposit.
 Students who have paid the deposit and are denied participation at the time of the initial eligibility check will be refunded their deposits.
 Final eligibility is determined one month before the course.
 If a student is placed on academic, financial, or disciplinary probation between the time of the initial check and the final check, his/her participation will be reviewed by the course instructor, the Associate Dean and the Dean of Students.
 The student may be removed from the course or may be given permission to participate with clearly established guidelines.
 Should a student be placed on disciplinary probation after the final eligibility check but prior to the departure date for the off-campus course he/she will be removed from the course.
 Faculty members retain full discretion as to student enrollment in their courses.